Welcome and familiarize yourself with Nivala Congregation!

 The first organ of the church was acquired in 1897 and the following in 1956.
 The organ that is in use today was acquired in 2009 and it was constructed by the organ construction company Urkurakentamo Veikko Virtanen Oy.
 The organ has 43 stops, three manuals and a pedal, and it was planned by Erkki Vähäsarja, former cantor in the Nivala Congregation, and organ constructors Heikki Autio and Juha Virtanen.

 These days the congregation activity is wide and many sided; there are activity opportunities for all ages.
-The revival movements within the Lutheran church have given a significant touch to the spiritual life of the congregation.
+The religious movements within the Lutheran church have given a significant touch to the spiritual life of the congregation.
 They are: the Pietist Movement, the Laestadian Lutheran Community and the Laestadian Reawakening.
 They have a strong influence on the congregation life by gathering people together in the church and in the devotional meetings, and at the same time by maintaining the hymn tradition in Nivala.
 Nivala is also known as a town of music – along the years significant events have been arranged here, among others operas and other cultural events.
 In Nivala there are several choirs, which assist in the congregational occasions; three of them are Nivala Congregation’s choirs.
 The worship services can be heard through the Internet radio (nettiradio) every Sunday.
 The time of beginning can be found in the church announcements at our home pages.

 A large number of volunteers are available in different work sectors at the congregation.
 With their help the activity opportunities are wide and cover every age group.

 Nivala Congregation has five cemeteries and four chapels-of-ease.
-The oldest of the cemeteries is the Church yard.
-One of the grave monuments in the Church yard is the grave of the presidential couple Kyösti and Kaisa Kallio.
+The oldest of the cemeteries is the church yard.
+One of the grave monuments in the church yard is the grave of the presidential couple Kyösti and Kaisa Kallio.
 Kyösti Kallio was the fourth Finnish president (1937–1940).

 The new congregation house was completed in 2005 – various festive family occasions, concerts and many sided congregation activities take place there.
 The Congregation house kitchen is responsible for the catering during festive occasions.